 What I Did:

-• I told her stories about my own mistakes as a child and how I learned from them.
-This made her feel less alone.
+Shared stories about my own mistakes as a child and how I learned from them.

 Instead of focusing on her mistakes, I began celebrating her honesty and good behavior.
 For example, if she admitted to something, I’d say, “I’m so proud of you for being truthful.
 That takes courage.”